hzhv/chroma/docs/superb_tasks.md

 * `Param/Nt_forward`: (ignored if `t_slices` is given, default number of time slices) number of time slices to compute starting from `t_source`.
 * `Param/t_slices`: (optional, default all time slices) list of time slices to compute.
 * `Param/phase`: (optional, default `0 0 0`) spatial phasing on the eigenvectors.
+* `Param/phases`: (optional, default empty) list of spatial phasing on the eigenvectors.
+* `Param/combos`: (optional, default empty) list pairs momenta and spatial phasing on the eigenvectors.
 * `Param/max_tslices_in_contraction`: (optional, default all of them) maximum number of time slices to contract at once.
 * `Param/max_moms_in_contraction`: (optional, default all momenta) maximum number of momenta to contract at once.
 * `Param/max_vecs`: (optional, default all eigenvectors) maximum number of eigenvectors to contract at once.